What’s the Difference Between Regular Olive Oil and Extra-Virgin Olive Oil?

 Generally speaking, “olive oil” is simply the oil that’s obtained from the fruit of olive trees.
 In itself that sounds pretty simple and straightforward.

 But there are different varieties of olive oil that are set apart not by the type of olive that’s used, but the process used to extract the oil, as well as by the additives, and the oil’s level of free oleic acid.
+Make sure to stock the best olive oil brands in your pantry.

 How Olive Oil Is Graded